Hand, Foot, and Mouth Disease

 Your healthcare provider may recommend tips to relieve your child’s discomfort:

-- Give your child over-the-counter pain relievers to treat fever and sore throat.
+- Take over-the-counter pain relievers to treat fever and sore throat.
 These could include acetaminophen (brand name: Tylenol) or ibuprofen (1 brand name: Advil).
 Check the back of the box or consult a healthcare provider on dosage.
 Do not give a child under age 18 aspirin for pain.
 Aspirin has been linked to Reye’s syndrome, a rare but serious condition that can be deadly without early treatment.

 Living with hand, foot, and mouth disease

 Living with hand, foot, and mouth disease is a short-term challenge since the symptoms go away in about a week.
 As a parent caring for a child who has the virus, your primary goals are to keep your child comfortable, at home to rest and away from situations that will infect others.
+Your child should recover completely in 5 to 7 days.